FuLygon/Navicat-Linux/README.md

 Support Navicat 16 and up to **16.1.8** (this patch will not work with the current latest version of Navicat 16).

+For infomation on older version of Navicat 16 or workaround for latest version of Navicat.
+See [#4](https://github.com/FuLygon/Navicat-Linux/issues/4)

 For Navicat 15, use branch [15](https://github.com/FuLygon/Navicat-Linux/tree/15)

 # Installation methods